 Figure 5 | Optimal navigation of self-propelled rods in complex mazes.
 Simulated trajectory, control policy, first passage time distributions, and probability evolution for (A)-(D) a maze with multiple obstacles with similar features to Fig. 4, and (E)-(H) a large scale maze.
 Descriptions of panels are the same as panels in Figs. 3 and 4.
 Trajectories in parts (A) and (F) are animated in Movie S3 and Movies S4 & S5.
+The model based first passage time distribution (Eq. ) for uncontrolled diffusion case in (G) is not available due to the prohibitive computational time cost.

 The results for the most complex maze considered in this work (Fig. 5E, Movie S4) follow from a systematic extension of the approach and findings for simpler mazes.
 Generally, as mazes become larger and more complex, the advantages of optimal control become increasingly pronounced compared to the uncontrolled self-propelled process (i.e., self-propulsion on the entire time).
 The control policy (Fig. 5F) again reflects the strategy of optimizing stochastic trajectories around local features, which is superimposed on the global strategy of finding the shortest path between start and end points (which also avoids dead ends, i.e., non-solutions).
 In particular, the first passage time distribution, and the mode in particular (Fig. 5G), shows optimally controlled self-propelled particles reach the target ~80X faster than the uncontrolled self-propelled process (propulsion ON) (and ~8000X faster than the uncontrolled diffusive process (propulsion OFF)).
 Finally, the probability evolution (Fig. 5H) helps visualize the progress of the stochastic process as rods navigate the maze both locally and globally.
 Although the simpler mazes demonstrate the same basic features of the control problem relative to control in free-space and uncontrolled random transport processes, the capability of controlling self-propelled particles to enable rapid navigation becomes increasingly apparent in larger mazes.